lanc3javier/topographical_wetness_index_field_zones/README.md

 Some code that uses .kml field boundaries, grabs DEM data, and splits a field into zones using k-means analysis and a median-based approach.
 Used to compare the two methods for zone assignment of pixels in the raster.

 Ag-Terrain-Zoner: Topographic Wetness & Slope Analysis This tool uses R to turn field boundaries into drainage and management maps.
-It calculates where water flows and pools based on the shape of the land, then groups those areas into zones a farmer can actually use.
+It calculates where water flows and pools based on the shape of the land.

 What it does
 The script takes a field boundary and automatically downloads elevation data.
 It then calculates the Topographic Wetness Index (TWI).
 This index identifies ridges (dry) and draws (wet).